tatric/S.A.I.D/README.md

 * Cannot delete.
 * Cannot view contents – only upload data and list contents.
 * Access loging.
-* Admin interface to controll the above settings.
+* Admin interface to control the above settings.

 *Created by Rhys Stevens.*